 Several factors could change Occidental's proved oil and gas reserves.
 For example, Occidental receives a share of production from PSCs to recover its costs and generally an additional share for profit.
 Occidental's share of production and reserves from these contracts decreases when product prices rise and increases when prices decline.
 Overall, Occidental's net economic benefit from these contracts is greater at higher product prices.
-In other cases, particularly with longlived properties, lower product prices may lead to a situation where production of a portion of proved reserves becomes uneconomical.
+In other cases, particularly with long-lived properties, lower product prices may lead to a situation where production of a portion of proved reserves becomes uneconomical.
 For such properties, higher product prices typically result in additional reserves becoming economical.
 Estimation of future production and development costs is also subject to change partially due to factors beyond Occidental's control, such as energy costs and inflation or deflation of oil field service costs.
 These factors, in turn, could lead to changes in the quantity of proved reserves.
 Additional factors that could result in a change of proved reserves include production decline rates and operating performance differing from those estimated when the proved reserves were initially recorded.
-In 2016, positive revisions of previous estimates of 159 million BOE were primarily positive technical revisions in Al Hosn Gas and price revisions in Oman due to the PSC impact, partially offset by negative domestic price revisions.

 Additionally, Occidental performs impairment tests with respect to its proved properties whenever events or circumstances indicate that the carrying value of property may not be recoverable.
 If there is an indication the carrying amount of the asset may not be recovered due to declines in current and forward prices, significant changes in reserve estimates, changes in management's plans, or other significant events, management will evaluate the property for impairment.
 Under the successful efforts method, if the sum of the undiscounted cash flows is less than the carrying value of the proved property, the carrying value is reduced to estimated fair value and reported as an impairment charge in the period.
-Individual proved properties are grouped for impairment purposes at the lowest level for which there are identifiable cash flows, which is generally on a field by field basis.
+Individual proved properties are grouped for impairment purposes at the lowest level for which there are identifiable cash flows.
 The fair value of impaired assets is typically determined based on the present value of expected future cash flows using discount rates believed to be consistent with those used by market participants.
 The impairment test incorporates a number of assumptions involving expectations of future cash flows which can change significantly over time.
-These assumptions include estimates of future product prices, contractual prices, estimates of riskadjusted oil and gas reserves and estimates of future operating and development costs.
-It is reasonably possible that prolonged low or further declines in commodity prices, reduced capital spending in response to lower prices or increases in operating costs could result in other additional impairments.
+These assumptions include estimates of future product prices, contractual prices, estimates of risk-adjusted oil and gas reserves and estimates of future operating and development costs.
+It is reasonably possible that prolonged declines in commodity prices, reduced capital spending in response to lower prices or increases in operating costs could result in additional impairments.